-In most western countries, such as the Netherlands, France, United States and the United Kingdom, 7 is a lucky number as well.
-They associate it with the 7 planets, 7 wonders (ancient world), 7 deadly sins and God needing only 7 days to create the entire universe.
+In most western countries, such as the Netherlands, France, United States, and the United Kingdom, 7 is a lucky number as well.
+They associate it with the 7 planets, 7 wonders (ancient world), 7 deadly sins, and God needed only 7 days to create the entire universe.

 But in countries that came under Chinese influence such as Thailand and Vietnam, the number 7 is an unlucky number.
 It’s because it represents the month of July, which is the time people pay respect to their dead relatives.
 People in these countries offer food items and various fruits in the hope that the dead won’t haunt them.

 The Number 8

 Many religions around the world, including Hinduism, Buddhism, Judaism, Christianity, Islam and Taoism consider 8 an auspicious number.
 Chinese people are particularly fond of the number 8.
 The number translates to bā, which sounds like the Chinese word fā, which means to generate wealth.

-In Japan, they also consider the number 8 as lucky, and they call it ya or hachi.
-The association with luck is in the formation for the word in Japanese characters, which gives off the idea of getting wealthy because the shape of the letter – 八- gradually broadens.
+In Japan, they also consider the number 8 as lucky, and they call it ya or Hachi.
+The association with luck is in the formation of the word in Japanese characters, which gives off the idea of getting wealthy because the shape of the letter – 八- gradually broadens.

-Can you believe that a phone number whose digits are all in the number 8, considered unlucky Bulgaria, is very lucky in China?
+Can you believe that a phone number whose digits are all in the number 8, considered unlucky in Bulgaria, is very lucky in China?
 In fact, Sichuan Airlines paid ¥2.33 million to have that number.